 It’s not as if the bicycles themselves are anything special.
 The vast majority are single-speed antiques with coaster brakes that look to be built neither for comfort nor speed but for durability.
 Bikes with ten or more gears are so rare that they call attention to themselves, as is a bike painted anything other than black.

-Despite the wheeled menace, Amsterdam is a lovely city to walk in, and one that is surprisingly hard to get lost in.
-Looking a lot like a spider web with spokes radiating from the center (the Oude Kerk, or old church) and concentric rings.
+Despite the wheeled menaces, Amsterdam is a lovely city to walk in, and one that is surprisingly hard to get lost in.
+Looking a lot like a spider web with spokes radiating from the center (the Oude Kerk, or Old Church) and concentric rings.
 Sometimes the spokes and rings are canals and sometimes they are streets.

 The scale of Amsterdam is very manageable and there are about a thousand ways to get from where you are to where you want to go – no matter where that might be.
 So even if you do get lost and take the long way ’round, you actually haven’t gone all that far out of your way — and if you pay attention you’re likely to see some very interesting architectural details dating back 300 years or more.

 This morning I walked from the apartment where I am staying (on the Amstel River not far from the Magere Brug (the skinny bridge) and the infamous Amstel Hotel) to a neighborhood called the Jordaan.